wp-plugins/6scan-protection/readme.txt

 == Description ==

-6Scan Security is the world's first plugin to scan your Wordpress site for known and unknown security vulnerabilities and *automatically* fix them, before hackers use them to damage your site and online reputation.

-* Patrol: 6Scan's Patrol scanner, written by a team of security experts, imitates the actions of a hacker trying to hack into your website.
-Each page, form and script on your site is scoured for weak points that could potentially become security holes.
-Patrol finds and protects against:
+6Scan is the most comprehensive *automatic* protection your Wordpress site can get against hackers.
+Our Patrol scanner goes beyond the rule-based protection of all other Wordpress security plugins, employing active penetration testing algorithms to find security vulnerabilities, which are then automatically fixed before hackers can exploit them.
+Our team of website security experts ensures your protection is always up-to-date and airtight.

+* Patrol finds and protects against:
  * SQL Injection
  * Cross-Site Scripting (XSS)
  * Directory traversals